-Lunatraktors' nine track debut album Broken Folk is due to be released in March 2019 on CD and vinyl.
+Lunatraktors' nine track debut album This Is Broken Folk is due to be released in May 2019 on CD and vinyl.
 The album was recorded live at Arco Barco Studio in Ramsgate Harbour and co-produced by Raphael Mann.

-Turn of the Plough, the first single from the album, is available from 14.11.2018 on all major streaming and download services.
+The singles Turn of the Plough and Black Raven are available on all major streaming and download services.

 Carli Jefferson (*1978, UK) is a trans-disciplinary performance artist.
 After graduating in Dance and Visual Practice with Liz Aggiss (Brighton, 2000), she began her career touring with STOMP before developing Stepflow, a combination of tap, body percussion and dance techniques.
 Carli currently performs, teaches and choreographs worldwide in multi-genre projects from folk to street dance, film to textiles, gallery installation to international stage musicals.
 Recent personal projects include a residency at ]performance space[ Folkestone, and Footfall (2018), a performance for the Draw To Perform festival, Brighton.

 Clair Le Couteur (1982, UK) is a non-binary trans research artist and singer, currently completing their practice-based PhD – ‘The Fictive Museum’ – at the Royal College of Art, London.
 Recent projects include: Transportation Blues (2016), a live-looped folk song cycle at the Horse Hospital, London; Roots Between the Tides (2016), an a network installation of 144 images on long-term loan to Warrington Museum; essays for *Gender Forum, Shades of Noir, and the Oxford Artistic Research platform.
 Clair teaches workshops on trans theory, research art and folk music at postgraduate level for institutions including Goldsmiths and Open School East.